ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_kerasga_ReadTheDocs.rst

 accept 2 parameters representing the solution and its index within the population.

-The next fitness function calculates the mean absolute error (MAE) of the Keras model based on the parameters in the solution.
+The next fitness function returns the model predictions based on the current solution using the ``predict()`` function.
+Then, it calculates the mean absolute error (MAE) of the Keras model based on the parameters in the solution.
 The reciprocal of the MAE is used as the fitness value.
 Feel free to use any other loss function to calculate the fitness value.

 .. code:: python

    def fitness_func(solution, sol_idx):
        global data_inputs, data_outputs, keras_ga, model

-       model_weights_matrix = kerasga.model_weights_as_matrix(model=model,
-                                                              weights_vector=solution)

-       model.set_weights(weights=model_weights_matrix)

-       predictions = model.predict(data_inputs)
+       predictions = pygad.kerasga.predict(model=model,
+                                           solution=solution,
+                                           data=data_inputs)

        mae = tensorflow.keras.losses.MeanAbsoluteError()
        abs_error = mae(data_outputs, predictions).numpy() + 0.00000001
        solution_fitness = 1.0/abs_error

        return solution_fitness

-.. _header-n298:
+.. _create-an-instance-of-the-pygadga-class:

 Create an Instance of the ``pygad.GA`` Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~